Bend, Oregon

 The Great Outdoors

-There are other places in the great northwest and mountain states with great outdoor lifestyle experiences.
+There are other places in the Northwest and mountain states with great outdoor lifestyle experiences.
 We’re just saying Bend is better than any of them.
 To start, you’re on the Deschutes River so canoeing, kayaking, swimming, and just walking the shores are 10 minutes away.
-Next, Mt Bachelor, a world class ski resort, is LESS than 10 minutes away.
+Next, Mt Bachelor, an excellent ski resort, is LESS than 10 minutes away.
 Add to all of these things an amazing biking scene, hiking trails everywhere you look, and 160-165 days of sunshine per year (the most of any city in Oregon) and you’ve got the premier northwest spot for outdoor lovers.

-This is a tough call but perhaps a tie between population growth (or the popularity of complaining about the growth) and not much of a local business economy.
+You will hear locals complain about population growth (or the popularity of complaining about the growth) and that there's not much of a local business economy.
 Most of the newbies pouring into Bend are either retirees or those who can work remotely.
-If you’re looking for a job, other than in the service sector, it’s going to be tough.
+If you’re looking for a job other than in the service sector, it’s going to be tough.

 Given most people are moving here from cities along the west coast it is extremely likely you’re going to live in a bigger home with more land than you’re used to.
 There are plenty of cool condo buildings as well, that a ton of empty nesters and retirees enjoy.
 We’ve never seen a healthier boomer population than in Bend and given it has a 91 walk score, you can expect to be a short walk or an extremely short drive from downtown and tons of breweries, restaurants, boutique coffee shops, and everything else you need.

-To get an understanding of all the happenings in Bend check out the calendar of events: https://www.visitbend.com/event-calendar
+To get an understanding of all the happenings in Bend check out the calendar of events.

 Why You Should Move Here Now?